ixmanuel/creation-pods/README.md

     // Init
     $person = new PersonInitFromData(
         new PersonFetched(1),
-        new WorkingWith(Identity::class, ID::class),
+        new Assignation(Identity::class, ID::class),
-        new WorkingWith(About::class, AboutMe::class)
+        new Assignation(About::class, AboutMe::class)
     );

     // Definition